conradtchan/starfit/README.md

 2. Code tests using `pytest`.
 New tests can be added to the `tests/` directory.

+## Adding new data files
+Data files specified in the `.hashlist` files in `src/starfit/data/db,ref,stars` are downloaded from the web server.
+To add new data files, add them to the web server hosting the data files, generate the hash using `shasum`, and add an entry into the hash list.

 # Publishing to PyPI
 Github releases will automatically be published to https://pypi.org/project/starfit/